rainfireliang/COMM6320_IntroductionR/README.md

 string = "I am xxx"
 string

-# use class or typeof to determine the type of a variable
+# Use class or typeof to determine the type of a variable
 class(string)
 typeof(string)